-Final admission into the graduate or professional school on completing contingent the prescribed undergraduate course of study; maintaining the requisite grades; achieving specific scores on professional school admission tests; and in some cases, a final interview with the graduate or professional school admissions committee.
-Undergraduate scholarships granted by the Farguhar College of Arts and Sciences do not carry over into graduate and professional programs.
+Final admission into the graduate or professional school contingent on completing the prescribed undergraduate course of study; maintaining the requisite grades; achieving specific scores on professional school admission tests; and in some cases, a final interview with the graduate or professional school admissions committee.
+Undergraduate scholarships granted by the Farquhar College of Arts and Sciences do not carry over into graduate and professional programs.